 If you notice that the keywords with locations included in them aren’t performing well, we recommend removing the location in your keyword (e.g. “accountants” rather than “accountants Essex”) and rely on your location targeting settings in your campaign instead, as your location targeting settings – once correctly set up – will mean that your ads can only display in the areas you want them to.

 The first thing to check in this case is where your ads are being displayed.
 To do this, go to your campaign settings, then expand on the ‘Network’ section.
 Here you’ll see if your ads are running on the Display Network and if Google’s search network partners are being included.

 If they are, then our recommendation is to untick these boxes and run your ads on Google Search only.
 In our experience, running local business ads across Search partners and Display Network often result in few, if any, conversions, but are responsible for a high number of impressions.
 Stop running your ads here and you should see an improvement to your conversion rate.
 You’ll have fewer impressions on your ads compared to previous months, and your average cost per click could rise, but your ads will be seen by people who are much more likely to make an enquiry.

-While at first glance, a cheaper average CPC can look great, it might actually mean that your campaigns have a reduced reach.
+While at first glance, a low average CPC can look great, it might actually mean that your campaigns have a reduced reach.
 This is especially true if your ads aren’t resulting in many conversions.